This is one of those dishes (like most Thai dishes in my opinion) that you Just. Can’t. Stop. Eating.Katie Workman fish, salmon, Thai

 - 1 tablespoon honey

 - 2 teaspoons fish sauce

 - Chopped cilantro for serving (optional)

 1. Place the ginger, lemongrass, lime juice, honey, fish sauce and garlic in a bowl and mix (if you want to make the marinade more blended you can use a blender or a food processor).

 2. Pour the marinade in a 9 x 13 baking pan and place the salmon fillet in the pan, turning to coat them well with the marinade.
 Refrigerate for 30 minutes.

 3. Preheat the oven to 400°F. Line a rimmed baking sheet with parchment paper, and spray with nonstick cooking spray (the parchment paper is optional, but very helpful during clean up).

 4. Roast the salmon for 10 minutes, or until it is cooked to your liking, remembering that it will continue to cook a bit after it is removed from the oven.
-Serve hot.
+Serve hot, with cilantro if desired.